 Unlike strangers (social and null relationships) or family (communal sharing), neighbors go the extra mile to support each other.
 In turn, they feel happier and more appreciated.

-There are several ways companies can cultivate this neighborly atmosphere.
+There are several ways companies can cultivate peer-to-peer appreciation.
 Let’s discuss!

 How employees can foster positive working relationships